 - 1. Master's Degree in Social Sciences or any other related discipline - 2.
 Minimum 10 years of experience in monitoring and evaluation, data analysis and report writing for large projects in developing countries particularly in Pakistan - 3.
-Solid understanding of governance, gender mainstreaming, electoral and parliamentary reforms, government structures and human rights within the Pakistani context - 4.
-Extensive experience in leading evaluations of development projects particularly democracy and elections focused programs - 5.
+Solid understanding of human rights, community stabilization, local governance, gender mainstreaming, government structures and protection mechanisms within the Pakistani context - 4.
+Extensive experience in leading evaluations of development projects particularly rights-based development and community stabilization programs - 5.
 Proven capacity to effectively collect, analyse and evaluate data/information - 6.
 Ability to organize and synthesize information in a systematic manner - 7.
 Prior experience of designing research methodology and conducting interviews with senior government and political officials, civil society and communities - 8.
 Well versed in data management and statistical analysis of data - 9.
 Well versed in report writing with proven experience in producing a high-quality evaluation and assessment reports - 10.
 Excellence in report writing - 11.
 Relevant experience and knowledge of the United Nations projects - 12.
 Ability to communicate in English and Urdu - 13.
 Familiarity with UNDP/UN evaluation policies and procedures, and with the programming principles of the UNDP/UN - 14.
 Good coordination and time management skills